Innovation and Entrepreneurship

 Bowen Lou is an Assistant Professor of Operations and Information Management at the School of Business in University of Connecticut.
-Professor Lou’s research primarily lies in economics of digitization and innovation (including but not limited to topics on artificial intelligence, big data analytics, digital platform, FinTech, healthcare IT, and social media).
-He works on the new waves of digitization spanning a wide spectrum of industry sectors by collaborating with leading analytics companies that extensively track technology, labor and innovation trends.
-His studies leverage a variety of methodologies including econometrics, machine learning and network analysis.
+Professor Lou’s research primarily lies in economics of artificial intelligence (AI), innovation and entrepreneurship, and future of work.
+Broadly, he is extremely passionate about studying emerging technology-enabled phenomena in business and society (including but not limited to topics on AI, big data analytics, digital platform, FinTech, healthcare IT, and social media).
+He works on the new waves of digitization and technological innovation spanning a wide spectrum of industry sectors, by collaborating with leading analytics companies that track technology, labor and innovation trends.
+Linking macro patterns to micro activities, his studies leverage a variety of interdisciplinary methodologies (including but not limited to bio/chem-informatics, econometrics, game-theoretical modeling, randomized field experiments, machine learning and network analysis).

 Professor Lou’s research work has been published or forthcoming in some premier academic journal and conference such as Management Science, Management Information Systems Quarterly and International Conference on Information Systems.
-He is a recipient of Best Paper Award (Finalist) at CIST 2017 and Best Student Paper Award (Runner-up) at CHITA 2019, as well as a number of honors and grants.
+His dissertation research on data analytics, AI and innovation was awarded the INFORMS Information Systems Society (ISS) Nunamaker-Chen Best Dissertation Award (Winner) and ACM SIGMIS Dissertation Award (Runner-up).
+He is also a recipient of Best IS paper in Management Science (Finalist), Best Paper Award (Finalist) at Workshop on Information Systems and Economics and Conference on Information Systems and Technology, and Best Student Paper Award (Runner-up) at Conference on Health IT and Analytics, as well as a number of honors and grants.
 He has co-organized the inaugural and second Wharton Innovation Doctoral Symposium (WINDS), the first multi-disciplinary doctoral conference focused on innovation.
-He is a data scientist, technology advisor and public speaker, frequently delivering his studies and innovation strategies related to emerging technologies.
+Professor Lou is a data scientist, technology advisor and public speaker, frequently delivering his studies and innovation strategies related to emerging technologies.

 • 2021/4: Paper on "AI on Drugs: Can Artificial Intelligence Accelerate Drug Development?
 Evidence from a Large-scale Examination of Bio-pharma Firms" got accepted in Management Information Systems Quarterly